-- (14) The statement "....contains alcohol" if the ethyl alcohol is used as an ingredient in the manufacture or preparation of a food notwithstanding the amount of the alcohol.
-(The transition period for this requirement will end on 1 January 2015), - (15) The statement "contains ... obtained from pigs" if the product contains any product/ingredient obtained from pigs notwithstanding the amount of that product/ingredient.
-(The transition period for this requirement will end on 1 January 2015), - (16) The statement "....contains herbal sterol/stanol" or "....contains added herbal sterol/stanol" if herbal sterol and/or sterol ester is added to product, - (17) The statement "....contains high amount caffeine, not for children or pregnant or lactating woman" if product contains caffeine exceeding 150 mg/L, - (18) The statement "....contains licorice.
-Patients with hypertension should avoid the consumption" if the product contains glycyrrhizic acid or ammonium salts of glycyrrhizic acid, - (19) The statements "...contains sweeteners" or "...with sweeteners" or "...contains sugar and sweetener" or "...contains aspartame (source of phenylalanine)" if the product contains sweetener and/or added sugar, - (20) The statement "....packaged under protective atmosphere" if the product is packaged with packaging gases.
+- (14) The statement "....contains alcohol" if the ethyl alcohol is used as an ingredient in the manufacture or preparation of a food notwithstanding the amount of the alcohol. - (15) The statement "contains ... obtained from pigs" if the product contains any product/ingredient obtained from pigs notwithstanding the amount of that product/ingredient. - (16) The statement "....contains herbal sterol/stanol" or "....contains added herbal sterol/stanol" if herbal sterol and/or sterol ester is added to product, - (17) The statement "....contains high amount caffeine, not for children or pregnant or lactating woman" if product contains caffeine exceeding 150 mg/L, - (18) The statement "....contains licorice.
+Patients with hypertension should avoid the consumption" if the product contains glycyrrhizic acid or ammonium salts of glycyrrhizic acid, - (19) The statements "...contains sweeteners" or "...with sweeteners" or "...contains sugar and sweetener" or "...contains aspartame (source of phenylalanine)" if the product contains sweetener and/or added sugar, - (20) The statement "...packaged under protective atmosphere" if the product is packaged with packaging gases.

-In addition to compulsory labelling, certain foodstuffs such as infant and follow-on formulas, wines, aromatized wines, spirit drinks, food supplements, energy drinks, non-alcoholic beverages, sugar, honey, coffee, meat and meat products, fruit juice, and dairy products have specific labelling requirements in their vertical communiques.
+In addition to compulsory labelling, certain foodstuffs such as infant and follow-on formulas, wines, aromatized wines, spirit drinks, food supplements, energy drinks, non-alcoholic beverages, sugar, honey, coffee, meat and meat products, fruit juice, and dairy products have additional specific labelling requirements in their vertical communiques.

 Because of difficulties fighting adulterated foods such as honey, alcoholic drinks, energy drinks, black tea and food supplements, MinFAL decided to implement a new single code system for certain food categories.
 This system is called "Product Verification Monitoring System (PVMS)".
-According to PVMS consumer will verify purchased food products information by using a 19 digit number.
-An article related to PVMS was published in the second amendment of Turkish Food Codex Labeling Regulation, on September 03, 2013.
-MinFAL determined seven food categories, which are alcoholic beverages, food supplements, honey, energy drinks, black tea, vegetable liquid oil, infant formula, follow-on formula, supplementary baby foods to implement this system.
-PVMS is scheduled to go into effect on September 1, 2014, although lawsuits may further delay or alter its implementation.
-(For more information on the law, please refer to our December 2013 GAIN Reports on the subject.)
+According to PVMS, consumer will verify purchased food products information by using a 19 digit number.
+An article related to PVMS was published in the second amendment of Turkish Food Codex Labeling Regulation, on September 3, 2013.
+MinFAL, first, determined seven food categories, which were alcoholic beverages, food supplements, honey, energy drinks, black tea, vegetable liquid oil, infant formula, follow-on formula, supplementary baby foods to implement this system.
+Implementation of